 • Add the coffee, banana, heavy cream, oats, almond butter, cocoa powder, and vanilla extract to a high-speed blender.
 Blend until well-combined.

-1 cup strongly brewed coffee, ½ banana, ¼ cup heavy cream, ¼ cup quick-cooking oats, 1 tablespoon cinnamon almond butter, 1 tablespoon unsweetened cocoa powder, 2 teaspoons pure vanilla extract
+1 cup strongly brewed coffee, ½ banana, ¼ cup heavy cream, ¼ cup quick-cooking oats, 1 tbsp cinnamon almond butter, 1 tbsp unsweetened cocoa powder, 2 tsp pure vanilla extract

 • Add the ice cubes to the blender and pulse until chopped into small pieces.